-In particular, mobile operators currently offer several identity solutions:
+Mobile operators offer several identity solutions:

-- Federated Identity a means for a single set of identity credentials to be used across multiple websites, rather than registering and remembering multiple credentials. - Second-Factor Authentication a second level of authentication, typically served via SMS code, when attempting to access content, services or carry out online transactions. - Mobile Digital Signature a digital identity established by using the secure environment within the SIM for running cryptographic operations.
-A number of governments around the world recognise mobile digital signature methodologies to be secure enough that they are recognised, in law, the same as a handwritten signature. - Identity Attribute Brokerage the matching of certain attributes of their first-party customer data behind the operator firewall.
+- Single-Sign-On (SSO) a means for a single set of identity credentials to be used across multiple websites, rather than registering and remembering multiple credentials. - Mobile Digital Signature a digital identity established by using the secure environment within the SIM for running cryptographic operations.
+A number of governments around the world recognise mobile digital signature methodologies to be secure enough that they are recognised, in law, the same as a handwritten signature. - Identity Attribute Brokerage the matching of certain attributes of their first-party customer data behind the operator firewall. - Publisher or Brand Audience Verification verification of consented first-party publisher cookies to create accurate, real-time cross domain and cross device, privacy compliant user profiling to address the challenges of the newly anonymised web. - Audience Activation a transactional and anonymous method of matching consented first-party audience data, within publishers or brands own properties and the open web, to improve advertising effectiveness without any PII data entering the ad tech ecosystem.

-This application of telco data in digital advertising allows for the continued creation of verified audiences for digital content providers and publishers and deterministic audience targeting for advertisers.
+This application of telco intelligence in digital advertising allows for the continued creation of verified audiences for publishers and brands and deterministic audience targeting for advertisers.